etro-js/etro-js.github.io/content/roadmap.md

 most likely continue for multiple minor releases.
 If any of them interest you, feel free to [contribute]!

-# Better Node Support
+# Offline Rendering

-We are currently working on a vidar-node rewrite with a focus on usability.
-Our goal is to make the API virtually identical to vidar's API.
-More details coming soon!
+[Offline recording] with [ffmpeg.js] is the focus right now.
+This will get rid of frame drops in the render, and it should also improve render speed.

 # Audio System

-A [new audio system], with more audio layers and the introduction of audio effects is on its way!
-This will be a built-in way to manipulate audio.
+A [new audio system], with more audio layers and the introduction of audio effects is close to being done!
+It will provide a built-in API to manipulate audio.

 Some of the highlights:
 - User-defined audio layers (from any audio source node)